codecapsules-io/codecapsules-docs/docs/tutorials/create-nodejs-telegram-bot.md

 bot.launch()
 ```

 The code snippet above instantiates `express`, `axios` and `telegraf` objects, which we'll need to create the telegram bot.
 Notice how we use environment variables to reference our bot's access token in this line: `const bot = new Telegraf(process.env.BOT_TOKEN);`.
-Add `.env` to the `.gitignore` file on a new line so that it won't be uploaded to your remote repository when you push your changes.

 Using the `bot.launch()` command isn't efficient from a bandwidth perspective, as our bot continously polls the Telegram API to check if it has received any new messages.
 Later in the tutorial, we will look at how to use webhooks in order to be more conservative with the bandwidth our bot uses.